West Orange-Cove Consolidated Independent School District: Athletics

 The district is known for many athletic achievements since its consolidation.
 This includes two consecutive football state championships, several state finals, and vast amounts of regional championships, belonging to both of the secondary schools.
 In 2009, 2010, and 2011 WO-C won state championships for track.

-Dan R. Hooks, the former West Orange-Cove CISD Director of Athletics, announced his retirement in support of the leave incentive offered by the district, in spite of a minor budget shortfall.
+Dan R. Hooks, the former West Orange-Cove CISD director of athletics, announced his retirement in support of the leave incentive offered by the district, in spite of a minor budget shortfall.
 Hooks' last day was June 30, 2011, after over 30 years of service.
-The new Director of Athletics is longtime defensive coordinator Cornel Thompson.
+The new director of athletics is longtime defensive coordinator Cornel Thompson.

 Other info

-The district has a standardized dress code for the Head Start, elementary, alternative, and middle schools.
+The district has a standardized dress code for the Head Start, elementary, alternative, middle school, and West Orange-Stark High School.
 These rules may be found in the Campus Handbooks.

 The district was directly affected by Hurricane Ike, leaving NELC damaged by floods, and other district schools damaged in other ways.

 The West Orange-Cove Consolidated Independent School District, in 2003 and 2005, along with Edgewood Independent School District (Bexar County, Texas), and Alvarado Independent School District, represented the districts of Texas, in attempts to declare the Texas school financial system, the Robin Hood plan, unconstitutional.
 The district has been invited to join a new movement of financial reformation of Texas' schools as of October 2011.

 In 2005, following a huge food fight at the Middle School, Supt. of Schools O.T.
 Collins informed all Middle School employees that as of the end of the year, their contracts would not be renewed; but that they must reapply and be given back the position.
 This was mainly due to the reaction of the teachers during the lunchtime occurrence and several other problems during the year.

 In 2009, the district, and First Student (formerly Laidlaw) decided to cut after-school transportation from athletic events and practices.
 The district's board of trustees stated that this would save the district approximately $19,000.

 In June 2009, the district got a bond to purchase 29 new school buses, to be owned by WOCCISD (previous buses were owned by Laidlaw/First Student).
 After purchasing the buses, WOCCISD dropped outsource company Laidlaw, and switched to managing-maintaining company STS.

 In March 2010, the board of trustees decided to cut daycare programs at North Early Learning Center, which was costing them $21,000 a year.
 The district replaced it with an all-day preschool, in addition to the normal half-day preschool.